garrandall/popular-music-data/tracks/we-all-sleep-alone-cher.md

 Don't make no promises that I can't keep
 I won't be no prisoner of somebody's needs
 You may have lovers wherever you roam
-But sooner or later, ooh, we all sleep alone
+But sooner or later, oh, we all sleep alone

-Ooh, we all sleep alone
+Oh, we all sleep alone
 Yeah, yeah, we all sleep alone, yeah
 And I know, and I know how you feel
 What you're thinkin', what you're saying to me